heitorbaldo/DigplexQ/README.md

 [![PyPI version](https://img.shields.io/pypi/v/digplexq)](https://pypi.org/project/digplexq/)

 ------
 DigplexQ is a Python package to perform computations with digraph-based complexes (directed flag complexes and path complexes).
 It is an "adjacency matrix-centered" package since it was designed so that the user can perform all computations just by entering an adjacency matrix as input.

+This package implements several quantitative methods for the analysis of digraph-based complexes, mainly based on concepts from directed Q-Analysis.

 * Free software: MIT license
 * Documentation: TODO